Azure/service-fabric-mesh-preview/docs/conceptual-docs/setup-developer-environment-sdk.md

 ## SDK and tools

-Install the Service Fabric runtime, SDK, and tools.
+Install the Service Fabric runtime, SDKs, and tools.
+The different packages will have to be installed in the order outlined below.

 1. Download the [Service Fabric Runtime][download-runtime].
-Then run it with the **/AcceptEULA** flag from the command line, e.g. c:\users\<you>\downloads\MicrosoftServiceFabric.6.3.116.9494.exe /AcceptEULA
+Then run it with the **/AcceptEULA** flag from an elevated command line, e.g. c:\users\<you>\downloads\MicrosoftServiceFabric.6.3.116.9494.exe /AcceptEULA
 2. Install the [Service Fabric SDK][download-sdk].
 3. Install the [Service Fabric Mesh SDK][download-sdkmesh].
 4. Install the [Visual Studio Service Fabric Tools (preview)][download-tools].